joao-gi/opentls/README.rst

 Status
 ------
-|build_status| One usable module has been implemented.
+|build_status| Two usable modules have been implemented.

 ``tls.random`` is an implementation of Python's random module using OpenSSL's pseudo-random number API.
 It is suitable for cryptogrpahic use.

+``tls.hashlib`` is an implementation of Python's hashlib module using OpenSSL's cryptographically secure hash functions.

 Additionally, some parts of OpenSSL's APIs have been wrapped using `ctypes <http://docs.python.org/dev/library/ctypes.html>`_.